Another reading tip: Christiane Ritter's A Woman in the Polar Night.

 "My husband then reveals that there is to be another man with us for the winter."
 In a teeny cabin, in the middle of literally nowhere!

-Christiane is not one for whining nor self-pity and a good thing.
-She learns to cook and eat seal, ptarmigan, eider ducks whose severed heads are used for bait to catch foxes.
-Carcasses, skeletons and skins in varying states of decay litter the yard and are festooned over the roof.
-At one point Hermann and Karl, the third guy, take off to hunt leaving her alone for thirteen days while an Arctic storm rages.
+Christiane is neither a whiner nor a self-pitier and a good thing.
+She learns to cook and eat seal, ptarmigan, and eider ducks whose severed heads are used for bait to catch foxes.
+Carcasses, skeletons and skins in varying states of decay litter the yard and festoon the roof.
+At one point Hermann and Karl, the "other man," take off to hunt leaving her alone for thirteen days while an Arctic storm rages.

 Having been advised that a daily walk is essential, she goes out in gale force winds, gets down on all fours and crawls around the cabin twenty times, ten times clockwise, ten times counterclockwise.
 When the men aren't out hunting (she learns to shoot, too), the three of them sew, mend, launder, knit, bake, and play patience with a deck of soot-blackened cards.